OK Omens: History

 The restaurant opened in June 2018, replacing Cafe Castagna.
 OK Omens has hosted a late night happy hour, and had covered and heated outdoor seating during the COVID-19 pandemic.
+In September 2026, the business announced plans to close permanently on October 17.

 Reception

 Michael Russell included OK Omens in The Oregonians list of "Portland's 10 best new restaurants of 2018".
 In 2019, the business was included in Wine Enthusiast's list of "America's 100 Best Wine Restaurants" and Willamette Week's list of "The Top Five Restaurants for a Last-Minute Valentine’s Day Dinner".
 Katherine Chew Hamilton and Brooke Jackson-Glidden included OK Omens in Eater Portlands 2025 list of the city's best restaurants and food cart pods for large groups.
 Lonely Planet says, "OK Omens is a hit, not least for its epic wine list and menu of adventurous shareable dishes.
 Crowd favorites include a spicy Caesar-style salad with buttermilk fried chicken, hoisin-roasted carrots, adorable cheddar-filled beignets, crab pasta topped with thinly sliced jalapeños, and burgers."
 The website warns, "One caveat: noise level in the space can be deafening, so plan to sit close to your dinner date, or sit outdoors in warm weather."
-Hannah Wallace included the business in Condé Nast Traveler's 2025 list of Portland's 23 best restaurants.
+Hannah Wallace included the business in Condé Nast Travelers 2025 list of Portland's 23 best restaurants.